Ver2307/COP-Estimation-Misspec/COPretaparch/README.md

 Input: DataDAXDJTKVW.txt

-Output:  COPretaparch returns tables with the estimations of the mu,
+Output:  COPretaparch returns tables with the estimates of the mu,
          the parameters of the model, skewness and shape, Ljung-Box and the Kolmogorov-Smirnov test statistic for the stocks and the indices.
 The corresponding standard deviations are given in the